Middle class: History and evolution of the term

 In the United States, by the end of the twentieth century, more people identified themselves as middle-class (with insignificant numbers identifying themselves as upper-class).
 The Labour Party in the UK, which grew out of the organised labour movement and originally drew almost all of its support from the working-class, reinvented itself under Tony Blair in the 1990s as "New Labour", a party competing with the Conservative Party for the votes of the middle-class as well as those of the Labour Party's traditional group of voters – the working-class.
 Around 40% of British people consider themselves to be middle class, and this number has remained relatively stable over the last few decades.

 According to the OECD, the middle class refers to households with income between 75% and 200% of the median national income.

+Political Theory

+The middle class is often described in political science as a stabilizing buffer that prevents either extremes (the high and low classes) from dominating and thus preventing authoritarianism, Aristotle being one of the first to propose this idea.

+"Thus it is manifest that the best political community is formed by citizens of the middle class, [...] for the addition of the middle class turns the scale, and prevents either of the extremes from being dominant."